 The big surprise in many ways is how large a proportion of traffic comes from direct.
-Fully 40% of traffic came from direct, which accounts for more ecommerce traffic than any other single source.
-Direct in theory is the people who have typed in the URL directly to their browser, but in reality it means anyone who arrives at the site from a source that cannot be tracked.
+40% of traffic came from direct, which accounts for more ecommerce traffic than any other single source.
+Direct in theory is the people who have typed in the URL directly to their browser, but in reality, it means anyone who arrives at the site from a source that cannot be tracked.
 The source of this traffic is generally links that have been sent to friends/colleagues and then copied and pasted into web browsers.
 Traffic of this kind is generally referred to as ‘dark social’, as it is comprised of links that are shared socially, but cannot be tracked.
 This means ‘dark social’ actually accounts for a considerable percentage of direct traffic.

 By its very nature, it is difficult to accurately account for what percentage of your direct traffic is actually ‘dark social’.
-However with direct accounting for 40% of of ecommerce traffic it seems likely dark social is making up a large proportion of the total.
+However with direct accounting for 40% of ecommerce traffic, it seems likely dark social is making up a large proportion of the total.
 A general rule of thumb is that for every three people reaching your site via social, a further 7 will be arriving from ‘dark social’, which will appear as direct.
 If this is true for ecommerce traffic then dark social accounts for half of all the direct traffic, which is 20% of the total traffic.
 This makes dark social the 3rd largest source of ecommerce traffic by a considerable margin.
-Bear that mind when designing you’re landing pages and crafting the copy for your social shares.
+Bear that mind when designing your landing pages and crafting the copy for your social shares.
 Social is probably more important to your bottom line than you think.

 Other statistics on the most popular traffic sources and media channels for retailers?